jamesjharper/integra8/examples/README.md

 ```

 ### Test Artifacts workaround
-It can be useful to collect and collate artefacts from test runs, such as harvesting a program's state in between tests,
+It can be useful to collect and collate artifacts from test runs, such as harvesting a program's state in between tests,
 settings, or system metrics.
-Integra8 can manage artefacts via the test context.
+Integra8 can manage artifacts via the test context.

 *This feature is still under development and currently will only work when `use_child_process` is disabled.*